hpc2n/selecting-modules/docs/programs.md

       GCC/13.2.0
 ```

-This means that, on Cosmos, only GCC must be loaded before Matplotlib.
-However, Matplotlib is mostly unusable without the tools needed to read in or create the data arrays, so NumPy and/or Pandas are necessary.
-At most facilities, that means SciPy-bundle is also required.
+This means that, on Cosmos at least, only GCC must be loaded before Matplotlib.
+However, Matplotlib is barely usable without the tools to read in or create the data arrays, so NumPy and/or Pandas are also needed.
+At most facilities, that means SciPy-bundle is required.

 Note that `ml show matplotlib/<version>` does **not** show which Python version is associated with that version of Matplotlib.
 However, once `GCC` is loaded, you can use `ml avail` with `Python`, `matplotlib`, and/or `SciPy-bundle` to see which versions of these are available to load.
-Usually there is only 1 version of each per GCC version, but if there are more, the version that will load if you do not specify a version number is the one with the (D) next to it.
+Usually there is only 1 version of each per GCC version, but if there are more, the version that loads if you do not specify a version number will be the one with "(D)" next to it.

-If you want to move code developed on a personal laptop to the cluster, you will typically only be constrained to a Python version (use `python --version` to check), or more practically, a *range* of versions Python/X.Y.Z in which X absolutely *must* match what you used, Y *should* match but may be flexible by one or rarely two versions, and Z is usually not important.
+If you want to move code developed on a personal laptop to the cluster, you will typically only be constrained to a Python version (use `python --version` to check), or more practically, a *range* of versions Python/X.Y.Z in which X absolutely *must* match what you used, Y *should* match but may be flexible by one or two versions, and Z is usually not important.

-Say you built a Matplotlib-based script using Python 3.11.8 on your own laptop.
-Glob patterns do not work to filter `ml spider` or `ml avail`, so it is necessary to view the full list with `ml spider Python` (`ml spider cray-python` on Dardel).
+Let's say you built a script using Python 3.11.8 and a compatible version of Matplotlib on your own laptop.
+Glob patterns do not work to filter `ml spider` or `ml avail`, so one must view the full list with `ml spider Python` (`ml spider cray-python` on Dardel).
 Here is the output on Cosmos:

 ```bash
 $ ml spider Python